-A portion of all proceeds in January will be donated to Healthcare for the Homeless.
+A portion of all proceeds in May will be donated to Associated Black Charities.

 USPS is experiencing EXTREME delays in scanning and shipping packages.
 Please expect longer than typical delivery times.